 That first month was insane.
 He was screaming a lot, and I had to guess what he needed on an hourly basis, around the clock.
 More aloe?
 More fish oil?
 More CSM?
 More essential oils?
 More Rescue Calm?
 More magnesium?
 More Quercetin?
 We got through the thick of it, and here we are, almost 2 months later and we are still working through it.

 Noah is not yet able to go to school.
-The past two weeks have been like this: 2 good days, 2 bad days.
+(It’s been 3 years, and he’s now in school and doing extremely well) The past two weeks have been like this: 2 good days, 2 bad days.
 Then 3 good days, 2 bad days.
 Then 6 good days and 2 bad days.
 So he’s making progress and getting better.
 He is no longer sensitive to light and sound.
 He no longer wails.
 A bad day means his stomach hurts, his muscles hurt, and sometimes his head.
 He no longer needs the IPad to distract him on those days, but he does need to just watch TV because he doesn’t feel well enough to do a Lego, or read a book, or play a game.
 Rebounders are great for the lymphatic system, but even two weeks ago Noah couldn’t do the rebounder without getting sick.
 It just stirred up too many toxins.
 Now he’s able to do the rebounder for 15 minutes every day.
 I dry brush him every night.
 We get lymphatic massages at the house once a week.
 A rolfer comes ones a weeks to work toxins out of our tissue.
 He takes an infrared sauna and ozone sauna with me every night.
 He’s taking supplements to support his liver, and he’s feeling better every day.

 Most schools have mold issues somewhere in them, and I’m sure his does, as he was sick all last year.
 He needs to be VERY stable before being subjected to a potentially mold building for 7 hours a day.
 Henry got croup after two days of school and he’s had a stuffy nose ever since.
 They both received LDI to help protect them, but our immune systems need time to heal.
 Eventually we will be healthier than ever.
 Now that we know our genes, we know what to do.
 We will always take a daily binder, DHA and probiotics.
 My children have been through a lot, but fortunately they won’t have a lifetime of going to doctors like I did.
 They are now set up for very healthy, productive lives!